Financial Institutions Reform, Recovery, and Enforcement Act of 1989: Other regulations

 In addition, FIRREA gives both Freddie Mac and Fannie Mae additional responsibility to support mortgages for low- and moderate-income families (12 U.S.C §1441a–2(b).
 Authorization for State housing finance agencies and nonprofit entities to purchase mortgage-related assets - Investment requirement).

-It also created the Bank Insurance Fund (BIF).
-Both of these funds were to be administered by the Federal Deposit Insurance Corporation.
+FIRREA replaced the Federal Savings and Loan Insurance Corporation's insurance fund with the Savings Association Insurance Fund, managed by the Federal Deposit Insurance Corporation, and renamed the FDIC's existing fund the Bank Insurance Fund.
+The FDIC thereby became responsible for deposit insurance for both banks and savings institutions.
 This section of FIRREA was amended by the Federal Deposit Insurance Reform Act of 2005, which consolidated the two funds.

 FIRREA allowed bank holding companies to acquire thrifts.
 It established new regulations for real estate appraisals.
 In addition, the Act established Appraisal Subcommittee (ASC) within the Examination Council of the Federal Financial Institutions Examination Council.
 It also established new capital reserve requirements.